The Townships Project

 Working with Rotary Clubs in South Africa, The Townships Project focuses on Building Better Businesses in several ways.

 We work with Rotary and other local organizations to develop programs, services and events for small business owners to find financing, marketing, mentoring, accounting, and other skills and networking opportunities.
-Where possible we provide government-accredited training so that existing businesses can ultimately qualify for government contracts, with a particular focus on those that benefit women and children.
+Where possible we provide access to government-accredited training so that businesses can qualify for government contracts, with a particular focus on those that benefit women and youth.

 Examples of current projects include:

-From 2021 to 2023, we were founding funders for three subsequent programs in the Township of Mathibestat near Pretoria, two through the Charlottetown Rotary Club in Canada.
-We plan to continue funding these programs in 2024.
+From 2021 to 2023, we were founding funders for three subsequent programs in the Township of Mathibestat near Pretoria, two of them with support from the Charlottetown Rotary Club in Canada.

-The BBB was at the heart of our work from 2018 to 2022.
-Two in-person Symposiums were held in 2018 and 2019, and two hybrid live/online Symposiums were held in 2021 and 2022 during the pandemic, with the purpose of empowering small business entrepreneurs in townships and rural areas.
+Building Better Businesses is at the heart of our mission.
+From 2018 to 2022 we held two in-person Symposiums and two hybrid live/online Symposiums in partnership with Rotary with a focus on benefitting women and youth in townships and rural areas.
 Speakers and sessions were focused on building the skills necessary for entrepreneurs to grow their businesses as they continue to be the key contributors to socio-economic development in South Africa.

 In 2023, we began a partnership with Property Point, supporting three female plumbing companies in Kagiso township, to upgrade their skills over a two-year training program.